 On this page you will find regular updates and other relevant information.

-See the video below for a presentation NEDC and ANZAED recently made at the International Conference on Eating Disorders.
+See the video below for a presentation NEDC and ANZAED made at the International Conference on Eating Disorders.

 Info for people seeking treatment, people with eating disorders, families and supports